jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 Finally, the Referee might allow a +1 modifier depending of the Character Background or Concept.

-I use a Save not only for avoiding damage on special situations, but for any "skill" teste as well, I thought that adding the abilities modifiers and a background bonus would be enough to simulate a "skill", so we can call for a Save when it's not clear if the character would know or succeed in something.
+I use a Save not only for avoiding damage on special situations, but for any "skill" test as well, I thought that adding the abilities modifiers and a background bonus would be enough to simulate a "skill", so we can call for a Save when it's not clear if the character would know or succeed in something.

 ## To Hit and Armour